Gustavo Oscar Carrara

+His Excellency.
+The Most Reverend.
+Monsignor.
 Gustavo Oscar Carrara (born 24 May 1973) is a prelate of the Roman Catholic Church.
-He has served as an auxiliary bishop of Buenos Aires since 2017.
+He has been appointed as Metropolitan Archbishop-designate of La Plata in Argentina.
+He has served as an auxiliary bishop of Buenos Aires since 2017 to 2024.

 Life

 Born in Buenos Aires, Carrara was ordained to the priesthood on 24 October 1998 by Jorge Mario Bergoglio, archbishop of Buenos Aires, the future Pope Francis.